haskell/error-messages/message-index/messages/GHC-84077/index.md

 ---
-title: Missing space before type operator
+title: Missing space before type application
 summary: \@-pattern in expression context
 severity: error
 introduced: 9.6.1
 ---

-When using `TypeOperators` to add explicit type applications, there must be a space before the `@` symbol.
+When using `TypeApplications` to add explicit type applications, there must be a space before the `@` symbol.